duohedounai/duohedounai.github.io/README.md

 - Applied <u>Genetic Algorithm</u> to generate bus schedules that adapt to various types of vehicles in Java<br>
 #### Carpooling Order Allocation for Unmanned Bus
 - Considering constraints such as order interval and vehicle capacity, an integer programming model was established<br>
-- Implemented adaptive *Large Neighborhood Search algorithm* in Java to realize real-time allocation of orders, and completed simulation report<br>
+- Implemented adaptive <u>Large Neighborhood Search algorithm</u> in Java to realize real-time allocation of orders, and completed simulation report<br>
 #### Task Allocation for Unmanned Mining Trucks
 - Considering constraints such as target output and operating time, and aiming to minimize the total transportation cost, a integer programming model was established<br>
-- Utilized Java to develop a Simulated Annealing algorithm, including various neighborhood operators such as adding/subtracting trucks, adding/subtracting tasks, etc., and introduced an operator adaptive selection mechanism to realize static task allocation of mining trucks<br>
+- Utilized Java to develop a <u>Simulated Annealing algorithm</u>, including various neighborhood operators such as adding/subtracting trucks, adding/subtracting tasks, etc., and introduced an operator adaptive selection mechanism to realize static task allocation of mining trucks<br>
 #### Path Planning and Conflict Avoidance in Automated Container Terminal
-- Executed A* algorithm in Java to achieve the global path planning of unmanned trucks in automated container terminal<br>
+- Executed <u>A* algorithm</u> in Java to achieve the global path planning of unmanned trucks in automated container terminal<br>
 - Based on congestion information, realized real-time route re-planning for trucks to avoid congested roads<br>
-- Implemented a multi-vehicle collaboration algorithm at intersections to avoid conflicts or deadlocks<br>
+- Implemented a <u>multi-vehicle collaboration algorithm</u> at intersections to avoid conflicts or deadlocks<br>
 - Developed a simulation system in Python, and utilized OpenCV to implement dynamic demonstration and simulation of the unmanned trucks operation process<br>
 ### Hangzhou HIKROBOT Co., Ltd									      07/2021 - 04/2022
 Research Software Engineer								  				  Hangzhou, China<br>